-Unusual Problems: The construction of new structures over the possible plume down-gradient of the recovery system limits future recovery in that direction.
+Unusual Problems: The construction of new structures over the possible plume downgradient of the recovery system limits future recovery in that direction.
 Much of the area is for sale for future industrial expansion and could complicate the continuance of the site's remediation.

-Status of Project: During 2021, ten groundwater monitoring wells (MW-1, MW-6, MW-7, MW-8, MW-9, MW-15, MW-101, MW-201, MW-301, MW-401) were gauged and sampled.
+Status of Project: On June 15th 2022, ten groundwater monitoring wells (MW-1, MW-6, MW-7, MW-8, MW-9, MW-15, MW-101, MW-201, MW-301, and MW-401) were gauged and sampled.
 KCC pumped all monitoring wells utilizing a Proactive submersible pump to purge the wells.
 KCC took conductivity measurements continuously, and fluids with high salinity were containerized for disposal.

-Both recovery wells were capable of running during the beginning of the 2021 year.
-The system is programmed to shut down on weekends automatically.
-During early year system start-up, chlorides were tested to be in the 1500 to 1800 mg/L range but trail off with time as the wells began to form a cone of depression, allowing less impacted water located higher in the water table to enter the pump.
-The North recovery well showed 1300-1400 mg/L chlorides during consistent use, while the East well tested between 1200-1300 mg/L. Chloride recovery levels are very much similar to last year.
-The Lamp #1 SWDW operated by the KCC for disposal of recovery fluid had an issue of air locking over some weekends when the pumps were not running.
-KCC had the Kimray valve that automatically adjusts the fluid level in the tank rebuilt, halting those issues.
-In mid-June of 2021, the North Recovery submersible pump broke down.
-KCC is determining the necessity of installing another pump.
+Only the Eastern Recovery well was operational during 2022.
+The system is programmed to shut down on weekends automatically when in use.
+During early year system startup, chlorides were tested to be in the 1,200 mg/L but trailed off with time as the wells began to form a cone of depression, allowing less impacted water located higher in the water table to enter the pump.
+Chlorides stabilized to 1,100 within 6 hours of pumping.
+Chloride recovery levels in the Eastern Well are very similar to last year.
+Lamp #1 SWDW, operated by the KCC for disposal of recovery fluid, was in good working order during 2022.
+KCC had the Kimray valve that automatically adjusts the fluid level in the tank rebuilt due to corrosion.
+KCC checked the Lamp's fluid level twice over 2022 with a sonic fluid level probe.
+Levels were stable at approximately 124' below the ground surface.
+KCC is determining the necessity of either installing another pump or swapping the pump from the East Well into the North Recovery well.
 The North recovery well has the higher chloride levels of the two recovery wells.
-The system removed 1,843,000 gallons of fluid during 2021 as of October.